gabrielgellner/DiffEQ/design_plan/calling_structure.md

 version of Matlab's api.
 One thing that might be worth doing is making a settings interface.
 Matlab uses `odeset` to do this.
 For Julia we would want to do this with a custom type.
+### Decision
+This is actually not a really good idea.
+It does little I have chosen instead to use a `OdeSystem` object to do the dispatch.

 ### Settings
 Things that I need: